Naman027/Codeforces-Handler/README.md

 # Codeforces-Handler
 ## About The Project
->This is a Chrome Extension to effectively use codeforces website with features listed:
+>This is the Chrome Extension to effectively use codeforces website with features listed:

 <li>Upcoming contest link, cf progress tracker for everyday target number of problems with respect to the user's account/handle. </li>
 <li>Last 5 Wrong Verdict Submissions, Recommended problems of varied difficulties like Weak Topics, Daily Practice, Easy, Medium etc.</li>